The Best Places to Kiss in Los Angeles

-Make a reservation, stroll through the twelve acres of gardens and fountain courtyards and retreat into one of the best places to kiss in Beverly Hills.
-All 58 rooms and 45 suites have been transformed and feature sleek custom furnishings mixed with retro Hollywood-glam accessories.
-Some still house private patios and fireplaces but have been electronically upgraded offering an iPad to control temperature, room service requests, checkout and lighting.
-Opt for a couples massage at the ultra modern spa, where you can choose from a variety of music as a backdrop or head to Wolfgang Puck at Hotel Bel Air and dine on modern California cuisine from LA’s biggest celebrity chef.
+Stroll through the 12 acres of gardens and fountain courtyards and retreat into one of the best places to kiss in Beverly Hills.
+All 58 rooms and 45 suites feature sleek custom furnishings mixed with retro Hollywood-glam accessories.
+Some still house private patios and fireplaces but have been electronically upgraded with an iPad to control temperature, room service requests, and checkout.
+Opt for a couple’s massage at the ultra-modern spa, where you can choose from a variety of music as a backdrop.
+Afterward, head to Wolfgang Puck at Hotel Bel Air and dine on modern California cuisine from LA’s biggest celebrity chef.

 Treat your sweetheart to soulful songs by one of America’s greatest storytellers and singers, Steve Tyrell.
 The producer, singer, and composer will be performing “The Way You Look Tonight” as well as romantic standards from Frank Sinatra, Burt Bacharach, Ray Charles and other greats at the intimate Catalina Bar & Grill on the big day.
 Avoid the crowd before and after, from Feb.
 10 to12, and 16 to19.
 Tickets can be purchased online.

 Head to the Sofitel Los Angeles Hotel to indulge in a variety of relaxing couple’s experiences.
 Choose from indulgent couples massages with Champagne and chocolate-covered strawberries or a full day of pampering with a facial, massage, wash and blowout, and a glass of rosé.
 After a day at the spa, head to the hotel’s Esterel Restaurant for a four-course prix fixe for two.